pawelkozolub/design-patterns-py/README.md

 - Creation of an abstract superclass.
 - Having a method that runs all the methods of the algorithm.
 - Avoidance of code duplication.

+### Memento

+**Memento** is a behavioral design pattern implementing the functionality of undo and redo, known from many everyday computer programs.

+Consequences of use:
+- Eliminates the need to create multiple instances of the same object to store its state.
+- Heavily uses computer memory.
+- Delegates the process of saving and loading to an external object.

+In Python, there is a `pickle` library used for saving entire objects.